cschrago/LassoTrim/README.md

 # LassoTrim_ScikitLearn

-**LassoTrim_ScikitLearn** is a Python script designed to filter aligned nucleotide sequences by identifying phylogenetically informative sites using two strategies: LASSO-based site selection and Shannon entropy filtering.
+**LassoTrim_v1.0** is a Python script designed to filter aligned nucleotide sequences by identifying phylogenetically informative sites using two strategies: LASSO-based site selection and Shannon entropy filtering.
 This tool is particularly suited for preprocessing alignments prior to phylogenomic inference.

 ## Features